The Reality of a Staged Tri-Cities Washington Home

 The Reality of Home Staging

-By making sure that a property shows as best as it possibly can, a real estate agent is giving the home the best possible chance to be sold for full price after a short time on the market.
-If a prospective buyer that is otherwise impressed with the location and school district is under whelmed by the condition of the property, the sale will never materialize.
+By making sure that the property shows as best as it can, a real estate agent is giving the home the best possible chance to be sold for full price after a short time on the market.
+If a prospective buyer that is otherwise impressed with the location and school district is underwhelmed by the condition of the property, the sale will never materialize.

 If your real estate agent will not even discuss the possibility of staging services, you should either push harder in your discussions or find a new realtor.
 As real estate markets slow down, real estate agents must adapt and use all of the tools available.
 For many properties, that can mean the relatively simple addition of a staging service to the marketing plan for a home.

 The misconception that staging services are expensive is the one thing keeping many real estate agents from pursuing it as a possible selling tool.
 However, should a price drop be avoided, that cost is made up for and every day that a home sits on the market is a day not spent building equity in a new home.

 Staging can also be done quite efficiently.
 In most cases, a home can be properly staged in a matter of hours, not a matter of days, and will fit seamlessly into the flow of a marketing plan.
 Those that specialize in staging are well aware of the time pressures of selling a property and have experience operating within a selling framework.

 Of course, there are drawbacks to staging and it would be unfair to paint it as a silver bullet to the selling process.
 There is a cost involved, a lack of control over how the home is portrayed, and the possibility that the way the home shows is not the barrier to getting a buyer interested.